Visalia Municipal Airport: History

 In June 1928, the city of Visalia approved a bond measure to purchase Putnam Field, a cow pasture owned by J.F. and Elizabeth Putnam.
 A year earlier, the field was the location of an emergency landing by local pilots Solomon Sweet and Edwin Deeds; subsequently, Sweet promoted the location to the Visalia Chamber of Commerce.
 On January 9, 1929, the city officially renamed the field Visalia Municipal Airport, making it the first airport in Tulare County.

 The Works Progress Administration (WPA) began several projects at the Visalia Municipal Airport in 1936, and would continue to make improvements at the field.

 The War Department assumed control of the airport in February 1942, just weeks after Japan's attack on Pearl Harbor, which led the United States to enter World War II.
 The airport was renamed the Visalia Army Air Field (Visalia AAF) and operations at the facility began almost immediately upon the United States Army Air Forces control of the airfield.
 Anti-submarine patrols were conducted from Visalia AAF by the 47th Bombardment Squadron (Medium) using Lockheed A-29 Hudson, and later B-25 Mitchell medium bombers.

 In June 1942, the Visalia AAF was established as a sub-installations of the newly built Hammer Field in Fresno (along with Hayward AAF and Palmdale AAF).
 It shared Hammer Field's mission to train light, medium and heavy bomber squadrons.
-During that period Consolidated B-24 "Liberator", B-25s, Martin B-26 "Marauder" and the A-29s operated from Visalia AAF.
+During that period Consolidated B-24 Liberator, North American B-25 Mitchells, Martin B-26 Marauder and the A-29s operated from Visalia AAF.

 In January 1944, Army Air Forces headquarters ordered the entire Air University night fighter training program to California to be headquartered at Hammer Field.
 Under the supervision of the Army Air Force School of Applied Tactics (AAFSAT) and the 481st Night Fighter Operational Training Group, night fighter crews were organized into Overseas Training Units and entered three phases of training.
 In all phases, Visalia AAF was used as a satellite training site.
 During this period, Douglas P-70 "Nighthawk" (heavy night fighter version of the A-20 "Havoc" light bomber) and Northrop P-61 "Black Widow" operated from Visalia AAF.
 It is known that the 425th Night Fighter Squadron was stationed at Visalia AAF for its entire training cycle from February until May 1944 when it was deployed to the European Theater at RAF Charmy Down, England as part of the Ninth Air Force.